 Hang out at exclusive Progreso beach clubs

-If you dont fancy swimming in the sea, you can use the pool here, or laze in the hammocks and sunbeds.
-The beach bar serves a blend of alcoholic and non-alcohol cocktails prepared with distinctly Mexican and Yucatecan ingredients (mezcal, chaya, sapote, etc) as well as a wide range of snacks and light bites.
+If you don’t fancy swimming in the sea, you can use the pool here, or laze in the hammocks and sunbeds.
+The beach bar serves a blend of alcoholic and non-alcoholic cocktails prepared with distinctly Mexican and Yucatecan ingredients (mezcal, chaya, sapote, etc) as well as a wide range of snacks and light bites.

-On the opposite end of Progreso Malecon, you can also find the exclusive Silcer beach club.
-An all-inclusive day pass here costs $59 and the property only accept a limited amount of guests so the area is never over-crowded.
+On the opposite end of Progreso Malecon, you can also find the exclusive Silcer Beach Club.
+An all-inclusive day pass here costs $59 and the property only accepts a limited amount of guests so the area is never over-crowded.

 Buy fresh coconuts at the beach

 As you sink your toes into the sand at Playa Progreso, you will notice a lot of local street vendors that wander up and down the beach selling fresh coconuts, candies (meringue), and chicharron.

 For around 40 pesos (ok it’s a little pricy), you can buy a fresh coconut.
 The vendor will chop the top off and give you a straw (¨popote¨).